Gabriola Island, BC · A Community Effort

 Your property, your call

 You decide where it goes and how long it stays.
-Front lawn, fence, window — wherever feels right.
+Front lawn, fence, or window, wherever feels right.

 🤝